WHAT DOES IT MEAN TO STRIKE THE RIGHT CHORD?

-As founder and CEO of Right Chord Leadership, Dr. Michael Brenner works with leaders and teams at all levels to strengthen the essential skills needed for peak performance.
-He achieves this by drawing on two decades of experience as an international leadership consultant, executive coach, keynote speaker, and educator, and more than 35 years as a professional musician.
-Michael’s unconventional workshops, executive coaching sessions, and consulting services – grounded in the belief that “When people work in harmony, great things happen!”™ – have helped his clients increase employee engagement, reduce turnover, improve customer service, and create more collaborative work environments.
+As founder and CEO of Right Chord Leadership, Dr. Michael Brenner collaborates with leaders and teams at all levels to strengthen the essential skills needed for peak performance.
+He achieves this by drawing on more than two decades of experience as an international leadership consultant, executive coach, keynote speaker, and educator, and more than 35 years as a professional musician.
+Michael’s unconventional workshops, executive coaching sessions, and consulting services – grounded in the belief that “When people work in harmony, great things happen!”™ – have helped clients increase employee engagement, reduce turnover, improve customer service, and create more inclusive work environments.

 Michael was 2014 president of the Philadelphia chapter of the Association for Talent Development (ATD) and Chairman of the chapter’s 2015 Regional Learning and Development Conference.
-He has been a featured speaker at many industry events and conferences around the world, including Sri Lanka, the Maldives, Canada and Australia.
+He has been a featured speaker at many industry events and conferences around the world, including Southeast Asia, Canada and Australia.

 Michael holds a doctorate in Adult Learning and Leadership from Teachers College at Columbia University and a master’s degree in Adult and Organizational Development from Temple University.
 He has taught courses in organizational behavior, systems dynamics, negotiations, and interpersonal relations (among others) at Immaculata University, Temple University, and La Salle University.
-Currently, he is on the faculty of both Penn State University and American University.
+He is currently on the faculty of Penn State University, American University, and Immaculata University.

 Additionally, Michael recently completed a certificate program on the neuroscience of leadership from MIT and is currently writing a book based on the CHORDS Model™ aimed at developing young leaders.